Perturbative bootstrap of the Wilson-line defect CFT: Multipoint correlators: Conclusions

 In this paper, we explored the multipoint correlators of scalar half-BPS insertions along the Maldacena-Wilson line in $\Nm=4$ SYM, developing a perturbative bootstrap approach up to next-to-next-to-leading order.
 Specifically, we focused on the five-point function $\vev{11112}$ and the six-point function $\vev{111111}$, while deriving new results for $\vev{1122}$ and $\vev{1212}$ as well.
 Our method combined both perturbative and non-perturbative insights into these correlators.
 On the non-perturbative front, we employed the superconformal Ward identities introduced in \cite{Liendo:2016ymz,Bliard:2024und,Barrat:2024ta}, applying crossing symmetry constraints to reduce the correlators to a low number of functions of the spacetime cross-ratios.
 These functions were further constrained by pinching operators down to lower-point functions.
 On the perturbative side, we found that, for $\vev{11112}$ and $\vev{111111}$, the correlator was governed by a single integral, referred to as the six-point train track.
 This integral was evaluated in \cite{Rodrigues:2024znq} for all relevant orderings.
 By incorporating this result into a carefully constructed Ansatz, based on transcendentality properties, we succeeded in fully determining the correlators.

 There are several promising avenues for further exploration following this work.
 While our focus was on higher-point correlators, the techniques we developed here can also be applied to obtain four-point functions involving higher-weight operators.
 A natural next step would be to construct a recursion relation, similar to the one presented in \cite{Barrat:2021tpn}, for four-point functions at next-to-next-to-leading order.
-This would extend the results of \cite{Kiryu:2018phb} for arbitrary correlators $\vev{\Delta_1 \Delta_2 \Delta_3 \Delta_4}$ at next-to-leading order, which could be particularly valuable for bootstrap applications.
+This would extend the results of \cite{Kiryu:2018phb} for arbitrary correlators $\vev{\Delta_1 \Delta_2 \Delta_3 \Delta_4}$ to the next-to-next-to-leading order, which could be particularly valuable for bootstrap applications.

 Another interesting extension would be to conduct a numerical analysis of the correlator $\vev{111111}$, building upon the methods outlined in \cite{Antunes:2023kyz}.
 This approach could potentially be merged with the bootstrability techniques applied so far to four-point functions \cite{Cavaglia:2023mmu}, thereby providing access to bounds on four-point functions and to a broader range of CFT data.
 Such a framework would serve as an excellent testing ground for methods that may be applicable to higher-dimensional systems.
 To carry out this analysis, it will be crucial to determine the superconformal blocks in the comb channel, a task that is currently being addressed in ongoing work \cite{Barrat:2024ta2}.
 This work seeks to rederive and extend the strong-coupling results of \cite{Giombi:2023zte} for $\vev{111111}$, employing the techniques introduced in \cite{Barrat:2024ta2}.
 Additionally, integrated correlators in the gist of \cite{Drukker:2022pxk,Cavaglia:2022qpg,Pufu:2023vwo,Fiol:2023cml,Billo:2023ncz,Billo:2024kri,Dempsey:2024vkf,Drukker:2024ta} were shown to significantly improve the numerical bootstrap results.
 It would certainly also be useful to revisit the solution of the Ward identities for six-point functions in order to understand if more constraints can be used to reduce the number of functions to one after imposing crossing symmetry.
 An interesting quantity that could be reachable is the three-point function $\vev{\phi^6 \phi^6 \phi^6}$, thanks to the interplay between comb and snowflake channels in six-point functions.